Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Related Work

 Implementing extra custom design and optimisation techniques compensating to the standard digital flow can achieve better results~\cite{chinnery2013high}.
-W. Dally proposed to selectively apply a number of custom design techniques in the digital flow, including custom floor-planning, place and route critical signals to achieve the most compact layout structure~\cite{dally2000role}.
+Dally proposed to selectively apply a set of custom design methods in the digital flow, including custom floor-planning, place and route critical signals, to achieve the most compact layout structure~\cite{dally2000role}.
 To accelerate custom design,~\cite{onodera2001asic} introduced an ASIC design methodology with on-demand library generation in the digital flow producing cells with tailored drive strengths from a set of symbolic layouts.